510(k)

 What is the pre-submission process?

 You will receive an email response from the FDA for each of your questions within 70 days of receipt by the FDA.
 If you requested a teleconference, it would typically be about 75 after receipt of the FDA pre-submission meeting request.
 Your team needs to prepare a detailed discussion plan for the one-hour teleconference.
 A slide deck is highly recommended to facilitate communication but is not required.
-If you provide a slide deck, you should email it to the reviewer in advance of the meeting.
-You will also need to provide a copy of the slide deck with your meeting minutes.
+If you provide a slide deck, you should email it to the reviewer before the meeting.
+You must also provide a copy of the slide deck with your meeting minutes.
 At the beginning of the teleconference, someone from your team must commit to submitting draft meeting minutes to the FDA within 15 days.
 The FDA will reply with acceptance of your meeting minutes, or they will provide an edited version.
 It is also common to submit a supplement FDA pre-submission with detailed protocols and new questions for the FDA.

 Reuqest a call with Lindsey 1024x240 FDA Pre Submission Format and Content Requirements